Qloapps/qloapps-docs/docs/module_development/creation.md

 }
 ```

 *So this is the minimum requirement to show your module in the module list.
-Now if you put your module in the `/modules` folder then in the back office modules list, this module will be seen in the "Other Modules" section.*
+Now if you put your module in the `/modules` folder then in the back office modules list, this module will be seen in the listing on "Modules Catalog" page.*

 #### Create constructor method of the class